-Additionally, the Council directed staff to bring the attached ordinance back for further discussions and possible amendment to require properties on the core block to install fire sprinklers, once CDBG makes funds available through the Commercial Rehabilitation Loan Program.
+Additionally, the Council directed staff to bring the attached ordinance back for further discussions and possible amendment (after the current adoption) to require properties on the core block to install fire sprinklers, once CDBG makes funds available through the Commercial Rehabilitation

+Loan Program.
 The Commercial Rehabilitation Loan Program could be used to provide forgivable, deferred interest, and/or low interest loans to install sprinkler systems.